fredgibbs/fredgibbs.github.io/courses/american-food/index.md

 - Jonathan Kauffman, _Hippie Food: How Back-to-the-Landers, Longhairs, and Revolutionaries Changed the Way We Eat_ (William Morrow, 2018)
 - Michael W. Twitty, _The Cooking Gene: A Journey Through African American Culinary History in the Old South_ (Amistad, 2017)
 - Jennifer Jensen Wallach, _How America Eats: A Social History of U.S. Food and Culture_,  (Rowman & Littlefield Publishers, 2014).

-All readings that aren't already online (and some that are) will be available through the class Zotero library.
-This will be discussed in class, but please note the [instructions for connecting](http://fredgibbs.net/courses/etc/zotero.html).
-The URL for the group library will be posted here eventually.